Enumerable.Contains(TSource) Method (IEnumerable(TSource), TSource, IEqualityComparer(TSource))

 Enumeration is terminated as soon as a matching element is found.

-If comparer is nullptr, the default equality comparer, Default, is used to compare elements to the specified value.
+If comparer is a null reference (Nothing in Visual Basic), the default equality comparer, Default, is used to compare elements to the specified value.

 The following example shows how to implement an equality comparer that can be used in the Contains method.